JoverZhang/water/README.md

 ./build/water ./examples/example.water
 ```

-Now, you'll see the `Hello World!` appear in your console.
+Now, you'll see the `Hello World!` in your console.

 ## Grammar Introduction